sensemore/code.sensemore.io/docs/duck.md

 Before starting to speak about Duck system integration, configure your Duck's MQTT, NTP and HTTP settings.

+### <span style="color: rgb(240,95,34)">Accessing Configuration Page</span>

+Shortly after the Duck is plugged in, it broadcats a Wi-Fi acces point network with **DUCK-CA&colon;B8&colon;DA&colon;XX&colon;XX&colon;XX** SSID'.
+Use default password to connect to the AP.
+Your device will launch configuration page in captive portal.
+If your device does not automatically launch captive portal, navigate to [http:\\\\192.168.4.1 ](http:\192.168.4.1) in your default browser.
+Once Duck is connected to a network via Wi-Fi or Ethernet, its configuration page can be accessed through its local IP address from the same network.
+The local IP address is displayed on the home tab of the configuration page and is also shown in the MQTT information message.

 ## <span style="color: rgb(240,95,34)">Connectivity</span>

 ### <span style="color: rgb(240,95,34)">Wi-Fi & Ethernet</span>